 In time, it is highly probable, electric hydrants will be placed all about towns and cities and along country roads for the use of “motors.”
 These will presumably be a sort of quarter in the slot machines.

 The present cost for recharging a battery is not fixed, but ranges all the way from 40 cents to a couple of dollars, depending on locality and circumstances.

 The cost of a new battery, by the way, is about $300, so that the man who ill treats this sensitive piece of machinery will find it about as expensive to keep as an overdriven thoroughbred.

-Vintage Waverly Stanhope motor car (1900)
+Vintage Waverly Stanhope motor car (from 1900)

 One of the earliest automobiles: Lane Steam Surrey (1902)

-Vintage automobiles from the early 1900s
+Vintage cars from the early 1900s

 A modern Tally-ho (1899)